d-huliu/d-huliu/README.md

 Hi, my name is David Hu-Liu, a Computer Science Student @ UWaterloo and Software Engineer.

 I'm aspiring to break into product, and I like building products that incorporate AI.
-I'm obsessed with customer discovery and the psychological "why" behind features; not just "what".

 Hackathon Projects:
 https://devpost.com/huliud9vid <br> <br>